Rodney Forbes

 Rodney Alexander Forbes (born 18 September 1967 in Sydney) is a former racing driver from Australia.
 He is best known for his participation in the V8 Supercars between 1999 and 2003.

-He also drove in GT endurance races like the 24 Hours of Spa, Bathurst 12 Hour and 24 Hours of Nürburgring.
+Forbes also drove in GT endurance races like the 24 Hours of Spa, Bathurst 12 Hour and 24 Hours of Nürburgring.
 Recently he has done club racing in Australia.